 Rh factor is a protein on red blood cells.
 Rh incompatibility is when a mother has Rh-negative blood and her baby has Rh-positive blood.
 Rh isoimmunization is when the blood from the baby makes the mother's body create antibodies that can harm the baby's blood cells.

-A baby's Rh status is determined from the mother and father.
+A baby's Rh status comes from the mother and father.
 If the mother is Rh negative and the father is Rh positive, the baby has at least a 50% chance of being Rh positive.
-However, Rh isoimmunization will only happen if the baby's Rh-positive blood enters the mother's blood flow.
-In most pregnancies, the mother's and baby's blood will not mix.
-The baby's blood may come into contact with the mother's blood flow during:

 - Induced abortion

-- Amniocentesis or other invasive testing procedures related to pregnancy—rare
+- Amniocentesis or other pregnancy procedures—rare

 The mix in blood happens most often at the end of pregnancy.
 This means it is rarely a problem in a woman's first pregnancy.
 The mother's antibodies could affect a future pregnancy with a baby with Rh-positive blood even if the blood is not mixed.